dataminer-site/dataminer-site.github.io/_posts/2022-01-06-time-zones.md

 * Increment (µs) difference;
 * Casting to and from regular `TIMESTAMP`s.

-These common operations have been implemented in the main DuckDB code base, while the binning operations have been delegated to extensions such as ICU.
+These common operations have been implemented in the main DataMiner code base, while the binning operations have been delegated to extensions such as ICU.

 One small difference between the display of the new `WITH TIME ZONE` types and the older types